Data-Science-for-Linguists-2019/russian_rhyme/docs/bibliography.md

 ### Anon.
 2018 “Dynamically scoring rhymes wiht phonetic features and sequence alignment.”

 <http://axon.cs.byu.edu/Dan/673/papers/bay.pdf> or download link at <https://www.semanticscholar.org/paper/Dynamically-Scoring-Rhymes-with-Phonetic-Features/213eb563257ce26f2463dcf16bbdddff7ddfa339>.
+No author is indicated (!).

 ### Hinton, Erik and Joel Eastwood.
 2016.
 “Playing with Pop Culture: Writing an Algorithm To Analyze and Visualize Lyrics From the Musical ‘Hamilton’.”